IBM/KPA_2021_shared_task/README.md

 As in track 1, for each argument, its match score for each of the key points under the same topic and in the same stance towards the topic.

 The output should contain two files:
-1. a csv file that contains all the newly generated key_points.
+1. a file named *key_points.csv* - a csv file that contains all the newly generated key_points.
 The format should match the specified format of the file key_points.csv that is provided for track 1.
-2. a json file that contains all the matches between key points and arguments.
+2. a file named *predictions.p* - a json file that contains all the matches between key points and arguments.
 The format should match the format of the output file for track 1.

 <ins>Evaluation</ins>: